MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 > [!IMPORTANT]
 > - **The file size limit is 128 MB.
 Transcoding may occur when uploading.
 This may change the size of the file that needs to be stored.**
-> - The video format and resolution supported is 854 x 480 H.264 MP4 (commonly called AVC).
-Anything other formats are transcoded on import and may result in a larger file size than the original.
+> - The supported video format and resolution is 854 x 480 H.264 MP4 (commonly called Advanced Video Recording or "AVC").
+Any other formats are transcoded when imported and may result in a larger file size than the original.
 > - Dynamics 365 Guides uses meters as the default scale unit.
 If your 3D model scale is set to millimeters when you export from your CAD solution, the model will be converted to meters in Dynamics 365 Guides.
 For example, if your model is 50 millimeters, it will be converted to 50 meters.
 To ensure size consistency between your CAD solution and Dynamics 365 Guides, make sure to set your model scale unit to meters when you  export.

 ## Preview an image, video, or 3D model and view its properties